-This page tracks the 2026 marching band field props: mobile units that combine a short staircase, a working platform, and a slide on a wheeled steel frame.
+This page tracks the 2026 field show, Paradox—inspired by M. C. Escher’s impossible-perspective drawings—which is why the primary props are mobile staircases: each unit combines a short staircase, a working platform, and a slide on a wheeled steel frame.

 The units are designed to work on their own or be staged together, including configurations where platforms meet at a corner to create a larger performance surface.